AlignTrue/examples/aligns/typescript.md

 }
 ```

-## Union Types and Discriminated Unions
+## Union types and discriminated unions

 **Use discriminated unions for error handling:**